 Allan Forbes Whaling Collection

 Given to MIT in 1940, this collection was gathered by Allan Forbes, Sr., while he was president of the State Street Trust Company.
 It consists of over 2,000 prints and paintings from several countries depicting whales, whaling, and whaling vessels, ranging from sixteenth-century Dutch engravings to nineteenth-century Japanese woodcuts.
 A small collection of rare books about whaling is also part of this collection.
 Cataloged by general subject and country of origin.
-Search the collection online.
+Search the collection.

 Pictured: Japanese whaling boat from an 18th century scroll.